Peace & Balance In Your Life

 Research findings indicate that people with ADHD have an excess of theta brain waves and fewer than average beta brain waves.
 Researchers that support using neurofeedback to treat ADHD believe that neurofeedback training decreases theta brain waves while increasing beta brain waves; therefore, decreasing ADHD symptoms by increasing arousal.

 Nowadays we have become physically healthy.
 Our life span has also increased, but our mental health has deteriorated.
 One is like a passenger who has lost the direction of his/her destination.
 More than 50% of patients visiting doctors have emotional problems rather than physical problems.
-3 out of every 4 beds in hospitals are occupied by patients who have experienced emotional pain.
 They need a professional who can listen and process their thoughts and feelings to assist them with compassion.
 Along with Allopathy, Homeopathy, Naturopathy and all other ‘Pathies’, they need counseling, psychotherapy, compassion, and mind relaxing techniques like “Anand Meditation” which can be life-enhancing.
-We really need guidance to lead our life to the path of happiness, prosperity, peace, sound health, and bliss.
-A life full of happiness, peace, and health is more essential to humanity than a nuclear weapon.
+We really need guidance to lead our life to the path of happiness, peace, sound health, and success.
 A Licensed Professional Counselor/Life Coach/Certified Yoga Instructor/Certified Stress Management and Medical Meditation Consultant/Certified Anger Resolution Therapist/Hypnotherapist is the right person who can help you in this age of anxiety, frustration, and depression.

 I know that there are a lot of things that “I don’t know that I don’t know.”
 I truly believe that my knowledge is like a kid who is picking up shells from the seashore.
 Just like that old fable the one about the blind man and the elephant…They were all asked to describe an elephant and each blind man came up with different answers depending on what part of the elephant they touched.
 The man who touched the legs thought that the elephant was like a tree.
 The man who touched the elephant’s side believed that it resembled a wall.
 The man who touched the elephant’s trunk was certain that it was a snake.
 So they argued and argued…Each person was positive that they were correct, and the truth was that they all were!
 Similarly, in this age of anxiety, frustration, and stress, different people have different views as to what brings happiness and harmony in their life.
 These views are based on our different environment, education, and life experiences.
 For me, I “touched meditation” and found that it could be life-saving and enhancing.
 I have been teaching meditation sincerely and honestly to others the way I “experienced it.”
 I teach it in such a way that others can easily and effortlessly meditate.
 Once one learns meditation from me, they may only need to spend 5 minutes a day to meditate.